YachtChat/YachtChat/wiki/docs/04-Troubleshooting/join-a-space.md

 **[Here](/docs/FAQs/access-to-media)** you find how to set your browser and Computer settings to give Yacht.Chat the rights to access your media.

-This website is under construction.
-If you have urgent questions, please contact us by e-mail at [contact@yacht.chat](mailto:contact@yacht.chat).
+If you're still facing the issue, please contact us by e-mail at [contact@yacht.chat](mailto:contact@yacht.chat).